DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 If you have general questions about the information on this page, you can email us at teach.inengland@education.gov.uk.

-You may be eligible for a [teacher training adviser](/teacher-training-advisers).
-Advisers can give you personalised support with your application to a training provider or school.
+For personalised support with your application to a training provider or school, check your eligibility for a [teacher training adviser](/teacher-training-advisers).

-To check your eligibility for an adviser, please use the live chat service at the bottom of this page.
+To check, please use the live chat service at the bottom of this page.
 Or you can call us on +44 800 389 2500.
 Calls will be charged at your country’s standard rate.

 We’re available Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England.